-NOTE: A high-pitched whine or scream from a pump can also indicate cavitation (pump being starved of oil).

-This condition may be caused by one or more of the following:

-- The shut-off valve (10) is closed.
-Open immediately. - There is a collapsed or plugged suction line (inspect suction screen inside tank). - The wrong oil (viscosity too high) is used. - Look for signs of overheating such as heat-peeled parts, burned and scorched oil odor, and darkening and thickening of oil.
+- NOTE: A high-pitched whine or scream from a pump can also indicate cavitation (pump being starved of oil).
+This condition may be caused by one or more of the following: - Shut-off valves (15) closed.
+Open immediately. - Collapsed or plugged suction line.
+Inspect suction screen inside tank. - Wrong oil being used (viscosity too high).
+Change to specified oil.
+See Section 9. - Look for signs of overheating such as heat-peeled parts, burned and scorched oil odor, and darkening and thickening of oil.

-NOTE: If the oil temperature in the tank rises above 85°C (185°F), the fault alarm comes on and the Hydraulic Fluid Temperature icon appears in the Fault Bar of the main display.
+- NOTE: If the oil temperature in the tank rises above 85°C (185°F), the fault alarm comes on and the Hydraulic Fluid Temperature icon appears in the Fault Bar of the main display.

-Have the hydraulic oil analyzed at regular intervals to determine the condition of the oil and the extent of system contamination.
+- Have the hydraulic oil analyzed at regular intervals to determine the condition of the oil and the extent of system contamination.
 By having the oil analyzed on a regular basis, an oil change interval meeting your operating conditions can be established.